SystemRDL/PeakRDL/docs/for-devs/exporter-plugin.rst

 Via Entry Point
 ^^^^^^^^^^^^^^^

+Entry points are the recommended way to advertise PeakRDL plugins, especially if you plan to share your plugin more broadly as a pip-installable package.

 The PeakRDL command line tool automatically discovers exporters by scanning the entry points that installed packages advertise.
 See